-BOSTON – Sappi North America today officially announced its call for 2015 Ideas that Matter grant proposals, inviting designers to show the world how design, specifically print, can play an important role in changing lives for the better.
-Sappi established the Ideas that Matter grant program 15 years ago to fund designers who apply their creative talents to causes that address significant issues facing our society.
-Over the past decade and a half, Sappi has witnessed world-changing, integrated work firsthand as a part of the program and is committed to the belief that good ideas inspire people to take action, great ideas change the world.
-In a world gone digital, print is at the heart of influential and effective messaging.
+BOSTON – June 15, 2016 /PRNewswire/ -- Sappi North America, a leading producer and supplier of diversified paper and packaging products, today announced its call for 2016 Ideas that Matter grant proposals, inviting designers to show the world how design, specifically print, can play an important role in changing lives for the better.
+Sappi established the Ideas that Matter grant program 17 years ago to fund designers who apply their creative talents to causes that address significant issues facing our society.

 Ideas that Matter Come to Life

 Ideas that Matter is the only grant program of its kind in the paper industry that funds projects addressing a variety of social issues – from diversity and human rights campaigns to health and youth development.
-Since 1999 Sappi has funded more than 500 programs for a total of more than $12.5 million worldwide in support of causes that change lives, communities, and ultimately, the planet.
+Since 1999 Sappi has funded more than 500 programs for nearly $13 million worldwide in support of causes that change lives, communities, and ultimately, the planet.

-Videos of previous winners can be viewed on Sappi's Ideas that Matter microsite.
-Additional information is available on the Ideas that Matter Facebook page, Sappi's Facebook page, Twitter at @SappiNA or @IdeasthatMatter, and Instagram.
+Videos of previous winners can be viewed on Sappi's Ideas that Matter website.
+Additional information is available on the Ideas that Matter Facebook page, Sappi's Facebook page, Twitter at @SappiNAor @IdeasthatMatter, and Instagram.

 Selection Criteria and How to Enter

-Applications for the 2015 program must be submitted and postmarked no later than July 17, 2015.
+Applications for the 2016 program must be submitted and postmarked no later than July 15, 2015.
 Judging takes place in August, grants are announced in September, and awards distributed in October.
-Projects must be fully implemented within six months of receiving awards and a portion of the print materials must be on Sappi paper.

 To obtain an entry form or for more information on the Ideas that Matter grant, please visit here or call 800-882-4332.